infiniflow/infinity/docs/references/pysdk_api_reference.md

 Table.update(cond = None)
 ```

-Searches for rows that match the specified condition and update them accordingly.
+Searches for rows that match the specified condition and updates them accordingly.

 ### Parameters

-#### cond: `str`
+#### cond: `str` (not empty), *Optional*

-Must not be empty.
+A condition that specifies which rows to update.
+This parameter should be a non-empty string representing a logical expression, a function, or any other form of conditional logic that evaluates to `True` for the rows that should be updated.
+If `cond` is not provided or set to `None`, the method will not perform any updates.

 #### data: `list[dict[str, Union[str, int, float]]]`